codebar/manual/_posts/2015-02-06-bringing-codebar-to-your-area.md

 ### Do you want to bring codebar to your city?

-- Part of our goal is to enable people to easily start a codebar chapter and organise workshops in their city, and to support them throughout the process in any way we can.
-If this is something that you would like to do, we suggest that you first try and find a host for the first two workshops and sponsors that can provide you with food.
+- Part of our goal is to enable people to easily start a codebar chapter and organise workshops in their city, and to support them throughout the process in every way we can.
+If this is something that you would like to do, we suggest that you first try and find a host for the first two workshops and sponsors that can provide you with food and drink.

 - We will add your chapter to the codebar website and provide you with organiser access, a mailing list where people subscribed to your city can reach out to you and more information on how to use the website to announce and invite people to workshops.